oblivia-simplex/Narrativity/2_brady1.md

 after another, so that one or the other always got stuck waiting, picking up the check, taking the wrong bus home.

-\"Otherwise,\" he said, coming to his senses already in an anaphoric mood on the curled linoleum floor, decorated in a grease-beclouded floral pattern, of a dimly familiar kitchenette, talking to no one in particular, or else an offstage presence stuck in an abandoned episode, \"you\'d simply live the singer-songwriter myth, and have nothing to say for yourself but a lot of florid weeping and moaning.
+"Otherwise,\" he said, coming to his senses already in an anaphoric mood on the curled linoleum floor, decorated in a grease-beclouded floral pattern, of a dimly familiar kitchenette, talking to no one in particular, or else an offstage presence stuck in an abandoned episode, "you\'d simply live the singer-songwriter myth, and have nothing to say for yourself but a lot of florid weeping and moaning.
 I knocked a little hole in your wall because I care.
 Pornography drives the photograph forward into full relation to its time, and becomes a method to produce clear prospects on what was once obscure.
-I continue to love your body, the taste of your tongue and sweaty ass, only because I simply can\'t imagine you, and see not you, but a broad expanse of sky, on the far side of every window into which I peep.\"
+I continue to love your body, the taste of your tongue and sweaty ass, only because I simply can't imagine you, and see not you, but a broad expanse of sky, on the far side of every window into which I peep."

 ---